hhandika/segul/README.md

 The app uses the rust [regex library](https://docs.rs/regex/1.5.4/regex/) to parse regular expression.
 The syntax is similar to Perl regular expression (find out more [here](https://docs.rs/regex/1.5.4/regex/)).

-Across the program funtions, most generic arguments are also available in short format to save time typing them.
+Across the app functions, most generic arguments are also available in short format to save time typing them.
 For example, below we use short arguments to concat alignments in a directory named `nexus-alignments`:

 ```Bash
 segul concat -d nexus-alignments -f nexus